 By Kade Hemerson

 I was at an awesome meeting this evening, the topic was “Powerlessness and Unmanageability – letting go and letting God.”
 What a GREAT meeting it was, too!
 But – that’s not what I’m going to be chatting about right now.
 Nope.
 What I want to talk about is what was said to me shortly afterwards.
 You know, the Meeting-After-the-Meeting meeting.
-Ya, the one where we all really get to know each other on a different, informal plain… usually outside, with smoke… and this time of year, the friggin’ cold!
+Ya, the one where we all really get to know each other on a different, informal plane… usually outside, with smoke… and this time of year, in the friggin’ cold!

 I was chatting with a gentleman that I’d seen around the rooms before, just not at this particular meeting.
 Who knows why, perhaps I’d missed him a few times around.
 Anyway, we began chatting, and somehow the conversation of how important this meeting was and what it meant to me came about.
 We discussed how urgent it was to keep the doors open for a meeting, even if only one or two people were ever attending, and the phrase “being of service” came up.